 With a passion for ending extreme poverty and a deep understanding of technology, I strive to create useful, effective solutions with the end-user in mind.
 From aesthetically pleasing designs to intuitive interactions, technology is built to serve people, not the other way around.

 My experiences at WVU built foundational principles of software engineering that are critical to many aspects of projects that I work on.
-Along with the coursework I took within the anthropology department, Computer Science helped me understand the importance and benefits of both knowing both how to develop functional software and how people interact with software.
+Along with the coursework I took within the anthropology department, Computer Science helped me understand the importance and benefits of both knowing both how to develop functional software and how people interact with technology.

 Clients have ranged from various non-profits and local businesses.
 Work in specific includes content management system development that was typically based off of a Drupal or Wordpress instance.
 I typically work with local clients in places I have lived which has included the San Francisco Bay Area, Boulder (Colorado), and Morgantown (West Virginia).

-I help clients determine the right solution for the relevent context and then execute that design.
+I help clients determine the right solution for the relevant context and then execute that design.
 I also do vector-based logo designs and I have a passion for good, intentional typography.
 I have made custom PHP-based modules for Drupal instances as well as train clients to be able to organize their data in appropriate ways.

 I have had the privilege to be apart of the original World Vision ACT:S team which allowed me to design and develop web strategy for the ACT:S team within World Vision, which focuses on activism around the international issues of child slavery, hunger, malaria, and HIV/AIDS.
 I have had a major role in developing the web strategy and presence for some of World Vision ACT:S major campaigns such as the ACT:S to End Malaria, the Human Wrong Campaign, and ACT:S for the Horn of Africa.